a327ex/www/content/posts/status_addicts.md

 suddenly becomes very large, because I went very quickly from "good boy" to "bad boy", and this would instantly make me a very juicy piece of meat for these predator-influencers.

 One of the ways of preventing this from happening is just sort of keeping your status relatively low at all times.
 Mostly keeping to yourself, sometimes writing posts like this one full of somewhat heretical opinions, and not interacting too much with influencers.
-Essentially you want to make sure status addicts understand the kind of person you are and that that understanding very clearly makes them to believe that you are both low status and also hard to attack.
+Essentially you want to make sure status addicts understand the kind of person you are and that that understanding very clearly leads them to believe that you are both low status and also hard to attack.

 For instance, I generally write very long posts because I know that most people won't read through them entirely.
 This still lets me get my ideas out, but it also makes potential attackers have to work harder to successfully target me.
 And since these attackers are just dumb predators looking for their next meal, chances are they'll get bored and will look for someone else to stalk.

 Either way, the point being, the people are hungry and they want to eat.
-There are practical reasons to be nonconfrontational and to make yourself a hard target, but there are also more fundamentally, uh, philosophical ones:
+These are the practical reasons to be nonconfrontational and to make yourself a hard target, but there are also more fundamentally, uh, philosophical ones:

 ## Non-naive compliance